-Meet Tatsiana Kerimova – CEO & Co-Founder of Orangesoft.
+Meet Tatsiana Kirimava – CEO & Co-Founder of Orangesoft.
 Working across the company's strategy, development, sales, and marketing departments, she takes a hands-on approach with both her team and clients.

 Tatsiana co-founded Orangesoft in 2011, pursuing her passion for apps and new technologies and being willing to help clients solve business problems with digital solutions.
 Today, Orangesoft helps big brands like Hamley’s and Adidas, as well as mobile-focused early-stage startups.